eugene-eeo/noterender/demo/doc/howto.md

  to the title specified in the frontmatter (the block of text between the `---` bars).

-When you write markdown files for `rmd` you must follow following structure:
+When you write markdown files for `noterender` you must follow following structure:

     ---
     title: its a required value